Child Abductions and International Cases .

 Pensions legislation is complex.
-Head of Department James Myatt, is a Resolution-accredited specialist in dealing with pensions in divorce.
-He and the team will be able to guide you through the various options that may be available, to include not only sharing and attachment, but also 'off-setting', where other assets are provided to a spouse in return for forgoing all or part of a Pension Sharing Order.
+The team will be able to guide you through the various options that may be available, to include not only sharing and attachment, but also 'off-setting', where other assets are provided to a spouse in return for forgoing all or part of a Pension Sharing Order.

 The team regularly call upon specialist assistance from a carefully selected panel of Independent Financial Advisors (IFAs) and from pension actuaries who specialise in advising in divorce cases.